-Once he calms himself, sits, or otherwise stops the unwanted behaviour, then you can reward.
-For some dogs this can be a minute or two, for others it could be an hour.
+Once he calms himself, sits, or otherwise stops the unwanted behaviour, then you can reward him.
+For some dogs this can be a minute or two, for others, it could be an hour.
 By not reacting to them, and only rewarding the good behaviours, your dog will learn that calm, quiet behaviour is correct.

 Do You Need a Professional Trainer?

 No one said that training your dog would be easy.
 The fact is, some dogs require more training than others.
 Whether you are handling a new puppy, a fearful rescue, or an easily excitable dog, working with a professional trainer will get you there more efficiently.

 When asked about what to look for in a dog trainer, Joanna recommends doing some research about the trainer and the classes they offer.

 “If you are looking to hire a dog trainer, it’s important to make an informed decision to keep your dog safe and make sure they’ll be treated humanely.
 To do this, look for a Certified Professional Dog Trainer.”

 Look for a trainer with these letters behind their name to tell you if they have the proper certification:

 - CPDT-KA (Certified Professional Dog Trainer - Knowledge Assessed)